Gnats in Vermont

 Gnats and midges are common names for a large number of small, non-biting flies found throughout the United States.
 These flies typically breed in aquatic environments and can emerge from these sources in high numbers.
 Most species that affect homes and buildings are nighttime fliers that are attracted to the light on buildings.
 People are often troubled by the presence of these insects as they confuse them with mosquitoes.
 However, unlike mosquitoes, midges and gnats lack a biting needle, and because of this, they cannot spread disease.

 Gnats and midges are most common in spring and summer and are important pests around lakes, rivers, and aquatic areas where they lay their eggs.
-Although they are weak fliers, they can be carried long distances by downwind, migrating from nearby ponds, lakes, or rivers to swimming pools, homes and buildings.
-Many gnats and midges are attracted to light and maybe a nuisance, landing on people or entering homes or businesses.
+Although they are weak fliers, they can be carried long distances by downwind, migrating from nearby ponds, lakes, or rivers to swimming pools, homes, and buildings.
+Many gnats and midges are attracted to light and can be a nuisance, landing on people or entering homes or businesses.
 These tiny flies do not feed and only live long enough to mate, lay eggs, and die.

 Need help with Gnat Flies?